lkesteloot/unsong/unsong.md

 “Thi-” I started, just as Ana said “That’s racist.”

-“You didn’t even hear what…”
+“You didn’t even hear what...”

 “I know how you think,” said Ana.